Nastel/gocypher-cybench-gradle/README.md

 | **email** | Email property is used to identify report sender while sending reports to both private and public repositories | - |
 | **shouldFailBuildOnReportDeliveryFailure**| A flag which triggers build failure if the benchmark report was configured to be sent to CyBench but its delivery failed. |   false  |

 You can also add a configuration for automated performance regression testing, which will run with every single benchmark report.
 This is configurable inside the cybenchAutomation{} tag.

+**NOTE** In order to run automated comparisons, you must add the **benchQueryToken** to the cybenchJMH{} configuration.

 | Property name        | Description           | Options  |
 | ------------- |-------------| -----:|